 Thought this list would only contain one word meaning “a fool”?
 You saddle-goose!

-This dates from the early 1800s when it was considered very rude, as playful as it might sound.
-Today, "fop" — which itself dates back to the 15th century — has a great definition: "a man who is excessively vain and concerned about his dress, appearance, and manners."
+This dates from the early 1800s, when it was considered very rude to use in casual conversation, as playful as it might sound.
+Today, “fop” — which itself dates back to the 15th century — has a definition closer to a diffent insult on this list: “a man who is excessively vain and concerned about his dress, appearance and manners.”
 You know, a proper coxcomb.

 Meaning: A fat person